For information on public meetings, forums, symposiums or other activities of interest, we invite you to visit our Public Notices web page.

 If the information you need is not available online, but you know which Department the record is in, contact that Department directly and ask for access.
 To get you started, call us at 519-575-4400 and we can point you in the right direction.

-If you contact the appropriate Department and learn that you cannot access the record without making a formal request, please call our Information Access and Privacy Advisor, Geoff Bell at 519-575-4492 who will explain the process of making a formal request to you.
+If you contact the appropriate Department and learn that you cannot access the record without making a formal request, please call our Manager, Information Management & Archives, Oriana Sharp at 519-575-4006 who will explain the process of making a formal request to you.

 Note: You can visit the website of the Information and Privacy Commissioner of Ontario (IPC) to learn more about MFIPPA and PHIPA and to download request forms.